NodusTechnologies/ePay-Advantage/Sections/API Guide/Sections/APIs/Currency.md

 Currency
 ============

-The Currency API is used for creating, updating and deleting available currencies.
+The Currency API is used for creating, updating, and deleting available currencies.
 Please note that all requests require API authentication, see our [guide](Token.md) on how to authenticate.

 Create a Currency
 --------------------